 Top Things to Do in Malta

-From historical (and prehistoric) sightseeing to seaside sunbathing and underwater explorations, Malta offers an absolute feast of pleasures for the globe-hopper.
-Here are only some of the best things to do when visiting Malta.
+From historical (and prehistoric) sightseeing to seaside sunbathing and underwater explorations, Malta offers a feast of pleasures for the globe-hopper.
+Here are only some of the top things to do in Malta.

 Explore Malta’s UNESCO-Listed Prehistoric Sites

 A treasury of prehistoric ruins compose the most enigmatic sightseeing destinations in Malta.
+Visiting these top tourist destinations in Malta alone can keep you busy for days.
 Perhaps the most celebrated is the vast subterranean Neolithic necropolis called the Ħal Saflieni Hypogeum, discovered on a hilltop above the Grand Harbour in 1902.
 This multi-level labyrinth of underground chambers and passages has yielded many buried skeletons and a massive repository of artifacts, such as the famed “Sleeping Lady” figurine, viewable at the National Museum of Archaeology.

 The Hypogeum is only one of a number of UNESCO World Heritage Sites dating from prehistoric Malta.
 Others include some of the stunning Megalithic Temples of Malta, including the Ħaġar Qim and Ġgantija stone complexes on Malta and Gozo, respectively.